 Embroidery tracing paper

 This product uses several names including carbon paper, pattern transfer paper, and embroidery tracing paper.
-It has a transferable powdery coating (which comes in several colors) on one side which marks the pattern on your fabric.
+It has a transferable powdery coating (which comes in several colours) on one side which marks the pattern on your fabric.
 Print your pattern on regular paper or trace or draw it on tracing paper.

 Place the transfer paper face down on the fabric.
 Avoid pressing it down or moving it around too much, which can make marks on the fabric.
 Set the pattern on top of the tracing paper and, pressing firmly with a regular pencil or ballpoint pen, trace over the design.
 When you lift the paper, you should see the design now on the fabric.
 After you finish the embroidery, any stray marks will brush or wash away.

-4. Water-soluble stabilizer
+4. Water-soluble stabiliser

-When you want to embroider on dark materials or you simply want to start stitching in a hurry, water-soluble stabilizer is the perfect solution.
+When you want to embroider on dark materials or you simply want to start stitching in a hurry, water-soluble stabiliser is the perfect solution.
 DMC's version of this product is called Magic Paper and the name fits because working with it feels like magic.
 This product comes in both pre-printed and plain versions, which you can print on with your home printer, making it ideal for working with digital patterns.
 When printing your own patterns, be sure to print in draft mode, which uses less ink.
 You can also draw or trace patterns onto it with a pencil.

 Give magic paper a go with these handy kits!